-Appelbaum was appointed by Governor Andrew Cuomo to the Regional Economic Development Committee for New York City, where he serves on the Executive Committee.
+Appelbaum was appointed by Governor Andrew Cuomo to the Regional Economic Development Council for New York City, where he serves on the Executive Committee.

 Appelbaum previously served as Chief House Counsel of the Democratic National Committee.
 He also previously worked for the Michigan State AFL-CIO and as Executive Assistant to the Secretary of the State of Connecticut.

-Appelbaum is a member of the Democratic National Committee, and serves on the DNC’s Executive Committee and the DNC's Resolutions Committee.
+Appelbaum is a member of the Democratic National Committee where he serves on the DNC’s Executive Committee and co-chairs the DNC's Resolutions Committee.
 He also serves as the Vice-Chair of the DNC Labor Council.
 Appelbaum served as a delegate to the 1996, 2000, 2004, 2008, 2012 and 2016 Democratic National Conventions and an alternate delegate to the 1992 Democratic National Convention.
 In 2008, he served as a member of the Electoral College as an Obama elector from New York.
+In 2016, he served as a member of the Electoral College as a Clinton elector from New York.